SMS G194: Service

+From 15 to 17 December 1914, the 1st Torpedo Boat Flotilla, including G194, accompanied German battlecruisers during the Raid on Scarborough, Hartlepool and Whitby.
+On the return journey from the bombardment, the 1st Flotilla sighted the British battleships of the 2nd Battle Squadron, but could not mount a torpedo attack owing to the heavy seas and excessive range to the British ships.
 In August 1915 the Germans detached a large portion of the High Seas Fleet for operations in the Gulf of Riga in support of the advance of German troops.
 It was planned to enter the Gulf via the Irbe Strait, defeating any Russian naval forces and mining the entrance to Moon Sound.
 G194 was deployed in support of these operations.
+On 23 August 1915, G194, along with G192 and G196, escorted the newly commissioned battlecruiser Lützow from Danzig to Kiel, with the ships arriving at their destination on 24 August.

 On 25 March 1916, the British seaplane carrier Vindex, escorted by the Harwich force, launched an air attack against a Zeppelin base believed to be at Hoyer on the coast of Schleswig.
 The raid was a failure, with the airship base actually at Tondern, and the British destroyer Medusa was rammed by the destroyer Laverock.
 Forces of the High Seas Fleet went to sea in response to the air raid, and German torpedo boats were ordered to search for Medusa, which had been slowly towed towards home in poor weather, but unknown to the Germans, had later been abandoned.
 During the night of 25/26 March, G193 and G194 suddenly encountered units of the Harwich force.
 The light cruiser Cleopatra rammed G194, cutting the torpedo boat in two and sinking her, killing all 93 of G194's crew.
 In doing so, Cleopatra cut across the bows of the cruiser Undaunted, which rammed Cleopatra, damaging both cruisers.